robertdj/AzureBlob.jl/README.md

 The interaction is through the REST interface provided by the blob storage.
 Downloading files uses HTTP GET and uploading uses HTTP PUT through the [HTTP package](https://github.com/JuliaWeb/HTTP.jl).

+**Note**:
+I have not used Azure since the spring of 2019 and have no way of checking if this package still works.
+Feel free to submit PRs.

 ## Authorization details